Skip to content Skip to footer navigation

 Need to know

-• Expect decent discounts, but follow our advice to avoid dangerous products and duds and get the best deal
+• We're seeing decent discounts, but watch out for dangerous products and duds and shop carefully to get the best deal

-• CHOICE has expert guidance for buying your favourite goods and in-depth reviews to compare the best models
+• CHOICE has expert guidance for buying your favourite goods and services and in-depth reviews to compare the best offers

-Once a dark horse on Australia's sales calendar, Black Friday, with its companion Cyber Monday, has truly taken off and now rivals the premier discount drops of Boxing Day and End of Financial Year (EOFY) sales.
+The dark horse on Australia's sales calendar, Black Friday, with its companion Cyber Monday, has truly taken off.

-With the 2024 season just around the corner, we've got the latest on who will be dropping discounts and how big the bargains will be, as well as advice on how to buy your favourite products and what to avoid.
+With the 2025 instalment already underway, we've got the latest on who's dropping prices and how big the bargains are, along with advice on how to buy your favourite products and services and what to avoid.

 What is Black Friday?